-Cash maternity benefits: Must have been employed for at least six consecutive months with at least 20 days or 133 hours of work a month.
+Cash maternity benefits (social insurance and employer liability): Must have been employed for at least six consecutive months with at least 20 days or 133 hours of work a month.
 The insured must reside and work in Congo.

 Sickness and Maternity Benefits